microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 Contoso Team 0877c6c6-fc99-4d51-9871-8335be7cfc9d              A collaboration area for the Contoso Team.
 ```

-This command gets DisplayName, Id and Discription property values for a specific group.
+This command gets DisplayName, ID, and Description property values for a specific group.

-AssignedLabels group property could be retrieved only by Select parameter.
+AssignedLabels group property is only retrieved using Select parameter.

 ## PARAMETERS

 ### -All
 If true, return all groups.
-If false, return the number of objects specified by the Top parameter
+If false, return the number of objects specified by the Top parameter.

 ```yaml
 Type: Boolean